-We’re very glad you’re considering UT Southwestern’s Master of Physician Assistant Studies Program, one of the top-ranked PA programs in the nation.
-Here you’ll find excellent academic and clinical training in a challenging, collegial atmosphere, and we invite you to apply.
+We are very glad you are considering UT Southwestern’s Master of Physician Assistant Studies Program, one of the top-ranked PA programs in the nation.
+Here you will find excellent academic and clinical training in a challenging, collegial atmosphere, and we invite you to apply.

 Beginning the Application Process